 I am excited to work with students of all ages!
 Please let me know if you have any questions!

-Oberlin College - BA, English; Latin Language and Literature
+Undergraduate Degree: Oberlin College - Bachelor in Arts, English; Latin Language and Literature

 SAT Verbal: 760